-The Glasgow Summit summoned experts, leaders and various personalities from all over the world in order to discuss the roadmap that we should follow in order to mitigate the negative impact of human activity on the environment.
+The COP28 summoned experts, leaders and various personalities from all over the world in order to discuss the roadmap that we should follow in order to mitigate the negative impact of human activity on the environment.

 “Carbon footprint” refers to the total volume of GHGs (greenhouse gases) that all industries, companies, individuals, etc., emit due to their daily activity, both directly and indirectly.